MRtrix3/mrtrix3/docs/reference/commands/meshconvert.rst

 Synopsis
 --------

-Convert meshes between different formats, and apply transformations
+Transform a mesh between different formats and apply transformations, or apply a non-linear transformation to a mesh

 Usage
 --------